India › Jaipur Hotels › Umaid Bhawan Review

 - Walking: Streets around the hotel are comparatively quiet, clean, and safe.
 Only 150m from the busy main road, which offers some limited facilities.

-- Public Transport: The Jaipur Metro is of limited use to tourists – at least until the 2 new stations in the Old City are completed in about 2021.
-The nearest station, Sindhi Camp, is 2km away (9-minute drive), and is attached to the bus station.
+- Public Transport: The Jaipur Metro is of limited use to tourists – at least until more stations and routes are completed.
+The nearest station, Sindhi Camp, is 2 km away and is attached to the bus station.

 - Taxis & Auto-rickshaws: Taxis (unmetered) are poorly-marked and almost impossible to find without help from the hotel reception, and useless in the Old City anyway.
 Otherwise, Uber and Ola work effectively.
 However, just about anywhere, including the airport, is accessible by abundant auto-rickshaws.
 Some are electric and feature 2 small benches.